ydydsnyd/mono/doc/docs/byob/remote-mutations.md

   }
 }

-async function processMutation(t, clientID, spaceID, mutation) {
+async function processMutation(t, clientID, spaceID, mutation, error) {
   // Get the previous version for the affected space and calculate the next
   // one.
   const {version: prevVersion} = await t.one(